We help organizations increase performance through consulting and education in quality management technologies.

 Organizations shape their future through continual learning and action.
 Leaders ensure congruence of words, behaviors

-We’ve consulted to Fortune 500 companies, family-owned businesses, nonprofit organizations, and start-ups.
-More than 700 organizations have sent individuals to our public workshops, including the manufacturing, healthcare, education, government
+We’ve consulted to Fortune 500 companies, family-owned businesses, nonprofit organizations, and start-ups in the manufacturing, healthcare, education, government

 Musings: My Blog

 I'm amazed at the degree to which people (especially politicians) patronize others in order to try to influence them.
 Whether it's to affect a particular voting group or even a particular country, it's pretty obvious when it's used.
 And a simple example is how...

 Sam Savage has an excellent book by the title "Flaw of Averages" and also does a great talk on it.
 An example often used is that someone can easily drown in a lake that has an average depth of 4 feet.
 Of course it may only be a few inches in some places, but 30+...

 I recently did a virtual presentation on RCA for the Richmond ASQ section.
 Luckily they recorded it.
 Here's a link if you'd like to watch.

 A couple years ago I attended a virtual presentation by JD Solomon titled Moving from a Good to a Great Facilitator.
 One of the best presentations I've seen.
 Here's a link if you're interested.

 As you may (or may not) know I've been speaking on the use of analytics by quality auditors for some time now.
 Usually find that people are interested in the concept and potential value, but don't know how many of them have tried it.
 Recently ran into an article that...

 I've found Norman Marks an excellent provider of thoughts about auditing.
 Here's a link to one on Lazy Auditors.
 Although not always directly relevant for quality audits, just thinking about each issue should be worthwhile.